ipld/ipld/specs/codecs/dag-eth/chain.md

     ChainID      nullable BigInt # null unless the transaction is an EIP-2930 or EIP-1559 transaction AccountNonce Uint
-    GasPrice     nullable BigInt # null if the transaction is an EIP-1559 transaction GasTipCap    nullable BigInt # null unless the transaciton is an EIP-1559 transaction GasFeeCap    nullable BigInt # null unless the transaction is an EIP-1559 transaction GasLimit     Uint
+    GasPrice     nullable BigInt # null if the transaction is an EIP-1559 transaction GasTipCap    nullable BigInt # null unless the transaction is an EIP-1559 transaction GasFeeCap    nullable BigInt # null unless the transaction is an EIP-1559 transaction GasLimit     Uint
     Recipient    nullable Address # null recipient means the tx is a contract creation tx